akmilton11/Stock-Analysis/README.md

 ## Results:
 ### Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

+It was clearly a better year for stocks in 2017!
+All the stocks had a better performance in 2017 besides TERP.
+Hopefully they weighted their portfolio in ENPH and RUN in 2018.

 #### Greenstock (2017)
 ![](Resources/VBA_Challenge_2017_Green_Stocks.PNG)